by Sean Marten & Chris Baumgartner

 “Philadelphia Freedom” is a song by Elton John, with lyrics by Bernie Taupin, that became a number-one hit in 1975.
 It was written as a favor for Elton’s friend, tennis star Billie Jean King, who was a member of the Philadelphia Freedoms tennis team, though the lyrics have nothing to do with tennis.
 The tune did, however, fit nicely into the flag-waving celebrations of the United States bicentennial, which hit the following year.
 Sample lyrics: “`Cause I live and breathe this Philadelphia freedom/From the day that I was born I’ve waved the flag/Philadelphia freedom took me knee-high to a man/Yeah gave me peace of mind my daddy never had.”

 “Out robbing corpses again?”
-Easier than going to Pamida.
+It’s easier than goin’ to Pamida.

 Pamida was a chain of department stores that had more than 175 locations in the midwestern United States, mostly in small towns.
 Founded in 1963, the last Pamida stores closed in 2012.
 The name was a combination of the first two letters in the names of co-founder Jim Witherspoon’s three sons: Pat, Mike, and David.